salverde/hugo-assembly/README.md

 ## Getting started

+### The config file
+Take a look inside the exampleSite folder of this theme.
+You’ll find a file called config.toml.
+To use it, copy the config.toml in the root folder of your Hugo site.
+Feel free to change the strings in this theme.

-Add `theme = "hugo-assembly"` to this config, or when serving, use `hugo server -t hugo-assembly`.
+Add `theme = "hugo-assembly"` to this config or when starting service, use `hugo server -t hugo-assembly`.

 ## Credits